Crispy Roasted Brussels Sprouts

 Top Tip

-For the best texture, always roast Brussels sprouts cut-side down at high heat.
-That's where the magic happens.
+For the best texture, roast the Brussels sprouts cut-side down at high heat.
+That's when all the magic happens!

 FAQ